chingu-voyages/v20-geckos-team-04/README.md

 **HomePage: Task Creation and Modifications**

+- User can select an icon for their task

 - User can name the title for their task

+- User can add a main goal for their task

 - User can name the description(s) for their task

-- User can add a main goal for their task

 - User can save both new and existing tasks